Sahaswari/4185-Senanayaka-Samoda/README.md

-This about Assignment about DevOps
+This about Assignment for DevOps module